kgururaj/GenomicsDB_wiki/Importing-VCF-data-into-GenomicsDB.md

     You should not have _row_partitions_ and _column_partitions_ simultaneously in one loader JSON config file.
 * _vid_mapping_file_ (mandatory, type:string): The vid mapping file [[described above|Importing-VCF-data-into-GenomicsDB#information-about-vcfs-for-the-import-program]].
 * _callset_mapping_file_ (optional, type:string): Same as the callset mapping file [[described above|Importing-VCF-data-into-GenomicsDB#samplescallsets]].
 This field value gets higher preference if the _vid_mapping_file_ also contains a field called _callset_mapping_file_.
 The idea is that the user can use a fixed _vid_mapping_file_ and work with many different sets of samples/CallSets by changing the _callset_mapping_file_ in this loader JSON config file.
+* _max_num_rows_in_array_ (optional, type: int64, default: INT64_MAX): TileDB requires that the dimensions of the array be specified while creating the array.
+This parameter specifies the maximum number of rows that are to be stored in the TileDB array.
+Setting this parameter is optional.
-* _size_per_column_partition_ (mandatory, type: int): During the loading process, the program reads small chunks from each input VCF file into a buffer in memory.
+* _size_per_column_partition_ (mandatory, type: int): During the importing process, the program reads small chunks from each input VCF file into a buffer in memory.
 Let's denote this chunk size as _X_.
 Note that _X_ must be large enough to hold at least 1 VCF line;i.e. _X_ must be bigger than the largest VCF line among all the input VCF files.

     To produce a column major array, the program allocates one buffer for every input sample/CallSet.
 Hence, the total size of all buffers put together is _\#samples * X_.
 The parameter _size_per_column_partition_ must be set to this value.